 Definition of Style

-The style in writing can be defined as the way a writer writes and it is the technique which an individual author uses in his writing.
+The style in writing can be defined as the way a writer writes.
+It is the technique that an individual author uses in his writing.
 It varies from author to author and depends upon one’s syntax, word choice, and tone.
-It can also be described as a voice that readers listen to when they read the work of a writer.
+It can also be described as a “voice” that readers listen to when they read the work of a writer.

 Types of Style